Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/Send_group_of_files_CL.md

 - A generic (virtual)
     entry, which never triggers an actual transfer but is used locally to manage the group of files to be sent
     -   This virtual transfer is identified by a DIAGP code set to LIST_FI, when the catalog is queried.
 Its state is immediately set to ****K**** in the catalog.
     -   The generic entry is set to the ****T**** or **X** state when all transfers have been set to ******T****** state (or **X** depending on the mode).
-    - The post- processing procedure is activated when all files in the group have been transferred (LIST_FI entry set to the ****T**** or **X** state, depending on the mode).
+    -   The post-processing procedure is activated when all files in the group have been transferred (LIST_FI entry set to the ****T**** or **X** state, depending on the mode).
     -   If the group file does not exist or cannot be opened, the generic entry remains set to the ****K**** state and error message CFTT34E is returned.
     -   If one of the files in the group cannot be sent (for example an unknown file), the other transfers are not affected, but the generic entry for the group is not set to the **T** state (or **X** depending on the mode).

 > **Note**